nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * There must be at least 2 events in the current event list to sort the event list.

 Examples:
-* `listevent` followed by `sortevent c` sorts all the events in the address book based on their start date times in ascending order.
+* Entering these 2 commands consecutively (`listevent` followed by `sortevent c`) sorts all the events in the address book based on their start date times in ascending order.

 #### Editing an event : `editevent`